About Professional Educators of Iowa

 Teachers are an important factor in student success.
 We believe working with all levels of educational personnel will greatly benefit the education of all students in Iowa.
 Thousands of men and women commit their days to supporting the work of teachers.
-Those who serve in Nutrition Services, Transportation, Operations, Clerical and Paraprofessionals are critical to the mission of the classroom teacher.
+Those who serve in nutrition, transportation, operations, clerical, and serve as support staff and administrators are critical to the mission of the classroom teacher.

 Public service is a public trust.
 We believe the business of the people should be conducted by the people, and we believe all stakeholders should be provided the opportunity to participate in the formation of policies and practices affecting their workplace.

 The professional educator strives to create a learning environment that nurtures to fulfillment the potential of all students.
 The professional educator acts with conscientious effort to exemplify the highest ethical standards.
 The professional educator responsibly accepts that every child has a right to an uninterrupted education free from strikes or any other work stoppage tactics.

 The professional educator accepts personal responsibility for teaching students character qualities that will help them evaluate the consequences of and accept the responsibility for their actions and choices.
 We strongly affirm parents as the primary moral educators of their children.
 Nevertheless, we believe all educators are obligated to help foster civic virtues such as integrity, diligence, responsibility, cooperation, loyalty, fidelity, and respect for the law, for human life, for others, and for self.
 The professional educator, in accepting their position of public trust, measures success not only by the progress of each student toward realization of his or her personal potential, but also as a citizen of the greater community of the republic.